-The pneumococcal polysaccharide vaccine does not protect against pneumococcal diseases in children under age 2.
-There is a different vaccine, the pneumococcal conjugate vaccine, which is routinely given to younger children to protect against disease due to Streptococcus pneumoniae.
+The pneumococcal polysaccharide vaccine is not used to protect against pneumococcal diseases in children under age 2.
+A different vaccine, the pneumococcal conjugate vaccine is routinely given to younger children to protect against disease due to Streptococcus pneumoniae.

 RISKS AND SIDE EFFECTS

-Call your health care provider if moderate or serious side effects appear after the pneumococcal vaccine has been given, or if you have any questions or concerns about the vaccine.
+Call your health care provider if moderate or serious side effects appear after the pneumococcal vaccine has been given.
+Also call if you have any questions or concerns about the vaccine.

 Talk to your health care provider before receiving the pneumococcal vaccine if you have a fever or an illness that is more serious than a cold, or if there is a chance you might be pregnant.

 Call your health care provider if you are not sure whether you or your child should get or delay the pneumococcal vaccine.

 Vaccine - pneumovax; Vaccine - PPSV23; Immunization - pneumovax

 Centers for Disease Control and Prevention.
 Use of 13-Valent Pneumococcal Conjugate Vaccine and 23-Valent Pneumococcal Polysaccharide Vaccine for Adults with Immunocompromising Conditions: Recommendations of the Advisory Committee on Immunization Practices (ACIP).
 MMWR.
 2012;61(40):816-819.

 Centers for Disease Control and Prevention.
 Advisory Committee on Immunization Practices (ACIP) Recommended Immunization Schedule for Adults Aged 19 Years and Older-- United States, 2013.
 Available http://www.cdc.gov/vaccines/schedules/downloads/adult/mmwr-adult-schedule.pdf.
 Accessed February 8, 2013.